patilprashant6792-official/sharp-mcp/README.md

 The core reason is structural: every LLM is frozen at its training cutoff.
 NuGet packages release breaking changes constantly — `System.Text.Json` changed nullable handling between 6.0 and 8.0, EF Core changed `DbContext` configuration patterns between 7.0 and 8.0, `IgnoreNullValues` was deprecated mid-lifecycle.
 A model trained before those changes will confidently generate code that no longer compiles against the version in your `.csproj`.

-`dotnet-mcp-server` doesn't use training data for library APIs.
+`sharp-mcp` doesn't use training data for library APIs.
 It downloads the `.nupkg`, reflects the actual DLL binary using `MetadataLoadContext`, and returns signatures from the version you have installed.
 There is no training cutoff.
 The answer is always current to your exact dependency lock.

 ### Context window limits hit .NET solutions harder than small projects